flub78/nodejs-tutorial/README.md

 ## NPM

-NPM is bothe the node package repository and the package installer.
+NPM is both the node package repository and the package installer.

 ### Package repository